Lena Schøning

 Research interests

-My postdoctoral position is related to the project Developing Good Ocean Governance (DOGA), financed by the Research Council of Norway.
-Currently, I am developing a theoretical framework for the project on the relationship between governance, law, and science.
-Further, I will identify and develop criteria for environmental evaluation of governance instruments (such as statutory acts and plans).
-From 2022, I will also participate in a project financed by the FRAM Centre, Shifting coasts: Competing uses, sustainability, and increased food production (CoastShift).
-In this project I will, somewhat similar, analyze how governance instruments of importance to the coastal communites contributes to accelerating to "environmental sustainability," inspired by how this is defined in the EU regulation on sustainable finance taxonomy.
+I am participating in the project Developing Good Ocean Governance (DOGA), financed by the Research Council of Norway.
+I have developed a theoretical framework for the project on the relationship between governance, law, and science.
+I am also participating in a project financed by the FRAM Centre, Shifting coasts: Competing uses, sustainability, and increased food production (CoastShift).
+In this project I have analyzed how aquaculture regulation contributes to accelerating to "environmental sustainability," inspired by how this is defined in the EU regulation on sustainable finance taxonomy.

 Before taking a research position at UIT the Arctic University of Norway, I worked with corporate governance as group and legal counsel, secretary to and member of the top management and board of directors for various Norwegian and international group of companies.
 I have also worked as a solicitor.